phetsims/function-builder/doc/equation-formats.md

 **Notes**

-Square brackets [] will not be rendered, they are used to indicate a numerator.
+'[]' shown in format will not be rendered, they are used to indicate a numerator.

+'/' shown in the formats will be rendered as a horizontal line separating numerator and denominator.

 The "PhET-specific" format was arrived at via consensus at design meetings.
 It doesn't correspond to an standard mathematical format.
 The intent is to create a clear association to the functions that are in the builder.